Leahi District Service Center

 Weatherization Assistance Program (WAP)

 The Weatherization Assistance Program assists income-eligible families and individuals by reducing their energy costs and addressing health and safety issues in their homes through energy-efficiency measures.
 Qualified applicants receive a home energy audit and individualized energy conservation education and may receive applicable energy saving devices free of charge.
-Learn more about Income Tax Services program here.
+Learn more about Weatherization services here.

 Income Tax Services